OinkIguana/paper-wars-client/README.md

 ## Setup

 1. Set up the [server][].
-2. Compile the server (with `cargo build`).
-One of the output binaries is required to build the client.
+2. Install the schema extraction script (until I find a better solution): `npm i -g get-graphql-schema`
+3. Run the `./generate-schema` script to generate the schema from the server.